nkovac83/namecheap-assignment/README.md

-# namecheap-assignment
+# Home assignement

-Home assignment for Cloud SRE position.
+- Home assignment for Cloud SRE position.
+- Details about every task are in separate README files.